 I discovered a valuable opportunity for our virtual training needs that could significantly benefit our company and our employees.

 The company is InSync Training.
 They’re pioneers in the virtual learning industry who work with Fortune 100-500 companies.
-They employ research-backed, ever-evolving methodologies and techniques to generate customized plans for each client.
+InSync employs research-backed, ever-evolving methodologies and techniques to generate customized plans for each client.

-WHAT WE GET (by going with InSync):
+WHAT WE GET (by partnering with InSync):

-A full catalog of facilitation, design and certification courses, but also workshops and webinars that go beyond templated PPTs and unretainable content.
+A full catalog of facilitation, design, and certification courses, but also workshops and webinars that go beyond templated PPTs and unretainable content.

 Virtual classroom training, blended learning programs, learning technology consulting, virtual training delivery, accredited Virtual Training certification, and bespoke, custom learning solutions.

-Multiple learning paths: single student, multiple smaller groups and enterprise for our larger group needs.
+Multiple learning paths: single student, multiple smaller groups, and enterprise for our larger group needs.

 WHAT IT MEANS TO OUR EMPLOYEES:

-PROFESSIONAL DEVELOPMENT/ SKILLS ENHANCEMENT: Our employees aren’t numbers, so we want them to grow and evolve and expand our company’s horizons on a human level.
+PROFESSIONAL DEVELOPMENT/ SKILLS ENHANCEMENT: Our employees aren’t just numbers.
+We want them to grow, evolve, and expand our company’s horizons on a human level.
 InSync Training listens to our company’s specific needs and executes solutions for those objectives with employees’ best interests in mind.

-EMPLOYEE ENGAGEMENT AND RETENTION: The right Virtual Training shows our employees that we’re committed to them.
-This morale boost=exponential loyalty to the company.
+EMPLOYEE ENGAGEMENT AND RETENTION: The right virtual training shows our employees that we’re committed to them.
+This morale boost results inexponential loyalty to the company.

 WHAT IT MEANS TO OUR BOTTOM LINE: